 Change is hard.
 The history of IT is littered with unsuccessful projects that didn’t deliver the expected business transformation or ROI.
 But it doesn’t have to be that way — if you have an effective approach to change management.
 Here are 7 tips to make change stick:

-- Empower people to solve their own problems.
 You can’t be everywhere, hand-holding people through every issue they run into — and it’s not the best way for people to learn, anyway.
 Encourage users to support each other, by training key users to be Google Guides.
-And allow users to take a self-service approach to finding answers to common “How do I…?” questions with tools like Cloud Skills Academy, our end user e-learning and support portal for G Suite.
+And allow users to take a self-service approach to finding answers to common “How do I…?” questions with tools like Cloud Skills Academy, our end user e-learning and support portal for Google Workspace.

-As a Google Cloud Premier Partner, we’ve used our tried-and-tested approach to change management to help customers successfully complete hundreds of G Suite deployments.
+As a Google Cloud Premier Partner, we’ve used our tried-and-tested approach to change management to help customers successfully complete hundreds of Google Workspace.
 To find out more, download our Expert Opinion guide to the Do's and Don'ts of change management or come and talk to the experts in our digital transformation team.